 Attorney Gerhard is past Chair of the Pennsylvania Bar Association's Elder Law Section, and has chaired the Montgomery Bar Association's Elder Law Committee for the past eleven years.

 Mr. Gerhard was selected by peer review to be included in the 2013 edition of Best Lawyers in America and was also recognized in the 2013 edition of Best Lawyers in Philadelphia as published in the Philadelphia Inquirer.
 He also in appeared in the 2010 edition of Philadelphia Magazine as a "Five Star Wealth Manager."
 Attorney Gerhard was recognized by the Legal Intelligencer and Pennsylvania Law Weekly as a "Fast Track Lawyer" and a leader in the field of elder law.
 In June 2007 the Philadelphia Inquirer gave top honors to Robert C. Gerhard, III as the 2007 Neighbor's Choice Award winner in the Montgomery County lawyer category.
 He has been interviewed by journalists researching articles for newspapers and other publications, including Money Magazine.
+In June 2013 he was quoted in Kiplinger's Retirement Report discussing the perils of Medicaid planning.
 Learn more...

 Pennsylvania Medicaid Myths